GildedPleb/hab-guide/src/pages/how.md

 In broad strokes, a HAB Node is set up and works like this:

-1. A few bitcoin node-capable computers are networked together (they become a "cluster").
+1. A few bitcoin node-capable computers are spun up with reachable addresses.
-1. They are then provisioned with Kubernetes, and their resources are cataloged, and health checked.
+1. They are then provisioned with Kubernetes, and their resources are cataloged, and health checked (they become a "cluster").
 1. Many implementations and versions of Bitcoin are made into images.
-1. Those images are then chosen, according to operator preference and availability, to be used in containers on the various hosts.
+1. Those images are then organized into a plan, according to operator preference and resources, to be used in containers on the various hosts.
 1. That "plan" is given to Kubernetes, and k8s looks at its health and availability of its resources and does what it thinks is best in deploying that plan and keeping to that plan.
-1. If resources are degraded, it attempts to "move" the bitcoin container(s) away from the degraded resource and towards the healthy ones.
+1. If resources are degraded, it attempts to "move" the bitcoin container(s) away from the degraded resource and towards the healthy ones in accordance with keeping the plan active.

 This setup allows for dynamic and fault-tolerant node operating scenarios.